aydanh2005/habit-tracker/README.md

 DLBDSOOFPP01 – Object-Oriented and Functional Programming with Python

----

 ## Features

 - Create and manage habits
 - Track habit completion
 - Analyze habit streaks
 - View habits by periodicity (daily or weekly)
-- Filter and display daily or weekly habits separately
 - Predefined habits for testing and demonstration
-- Data stored persistently using SQLite
+- Data stored using SQLite
 - Unit testing implemented with pytest

----

 ## Technologies Used